 Activities within the scope of Bilateral Fund in Slovenia shall be implemented as pre-defined activities on national level, activities selected through an open call, activities carried out by the NFP and activities at programme level.
-The majority of the funds under the Fund for Bilateral Relations is expected to be allocated to programmes and shall be managed by the PO as agreed in the MoU's.
+A share of funds under the Fund for Bilateral Relations is allocated to programmes and shall be managed by the PO as agreed in the MoU's.